Nonlinear Scattering Theory for Asymptotically de Sitter Vacuum Solutions in All Even Spatial Dimensions: Geometric Littlewood-Paley Theory

 For any $m\in\mathcal{M}$ smooth symbol as defined in \cite{geometricLP}, decaying at infinity, and satisfying vanishing moments properties, we set $m_k(z)=2^{2k}m(2^{2k}z).$ For any tensor field $F$ on $S_{\tau}$, we define the LP projection:

 We refer the reader to Theorem 5.5 in \cite{geometricLP} for the fundamental properties of these operators, similar to the standard LP projections.
-We use the following estimates for the LP projections of \cite{geometricLP}: \begin{proposition*}[Theorem 5.5, Remark 5.6 in \cite{geometricLP}] For an arbitrary LP projection, and any smooth tensor $F$ we have: \begin{enumerate} \item Bessel inequality.
+We use the following estimates for the LP projections of \cite{geometricLP}: \begin{proposition*}[{\cite[Theorem 5.5, Remark 5.6]{geometricLP}}] For an arbitrary LP projection, and any smooth tensor $F$ we have: \begin{enumerate} \item Bessel inequality.

 \item Finite band property.

 \item $L^2$-almost orthogonality.
 For any two families of LP projections $P_k, \widetilde{P}_k$ we have: